When your application requests private data, the request must be authorized by an authenticated user who has access to that data.

 Authorizing requests with OAuth 2.0

-All requests to the Google Cloud DNS API must be authorized by an authenticated user.
+All requests to the Cloud DNS API must be authorized by an authenticated user.

 The details of the authorization process, or "flow," for OAuth 2.0 vary somewhat depending on what kind of application you're writing.
 The following general process applies to all application types:

-- Activate the Google Cloud DNS API in the Google Cloud Platform Console.
-(If the API isn't listed in the GCP Console, then skip this step.)
+- Activate the Cloud DNS API in the Google Cloud Console.
+(If the API isn't listed in the Cloud Console, then skip this step.)

 - When your application needs access to user data, it asks Google for a particular scope of access.